-- i.
+a.
 Residential LL.M. candidates may attempt 34 credits total between the the fall and spring semesters.
-Additional credits may be taken at the current per/credit rate if the candidate desires, subject to the per semester credit limitations noted above in (a) through (c). - Online LL.M. candidates may attempt no more than 28 credits.
+Additional credits may be taken at the current per/credit rate if the candidate desires, subject to the per semester credit limitations noted above in (a) through (c).

+b.
+Online LL.M. candidates may attempt no more than 28 credits.

-c.
-Coursework
+C. Coursework